nicolas-E1/nicolas-E1/README.md

 ### Hi there 👋

-I'm a full stack software engineer specialized in frontend and backend development for complex scalable web applications.
+I am a passionate Senior Software Engineer with over 15 years of experience in the ever-evolving tech industry.
 I write about software development on [BIT-acora](https://nicolasbracigliano.com).

 Want to know how I more about me?
 Check out my [about me](https://nicolasbracigliano.com/index.php/about-me/) page.

+## ⚡ Fun facts

+- 🛟 In the summer, I volunteer as a Lifesaver
+- 🍫 I love sweets
+- ☕️ I can have an espresso before bed and sleep like a baby
+- 🎵 I'm a music lover

-## 👨‍💻 Programming languages and tools:
+## 👨‍💻 Programming languages and tools

 <p>
   <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/dotnetcore/dotnetcore-original.svg" alt=".NET Core" width="40" height="40"/>